What Is PFAS?

 - Developmental effects or delays in fetuses, breastfed babies, and children including low birth weight, early puberty, and immune system problems

 - Changes to your immune system

-- A higher chance of kidney or testicular cancer
+- A higher chance of kidney, prostate, or testicular cancer

 Research continues so that we can learn more about the relationship between PFAS and your health.

 Are PFAS Chemicals Linked to High Blood Pressure?